Hispanic-Serving Institution Progress

 • Marquette vastly enhanced Spanish language outreach through the creation of dozens of Spanish webpages and engagement on social media (@SomosMarquette), where translated feature stories are regularly disseminated.

-• Employees have opportunities to learn conversational Spanish through a faculty-led summer program and the Café con Leche discussion series.
+• Employees have opportunities to learn conversational Spanish through a faculty-led program and the Café con Leche discussion series.

 Pre-College Programs